rakhimov/scram/README.rst

 To run performance tests
 ========================

-A set of performance tests are provided to approximate the host's performance in comparison to a reference computer with Ubuntu 14.04 with i5-2410M processor.
+A set of performance tests is provided to approximate the host's performance in comparison to a reference computer with Ubuntu 14.04 with i5-2410M processor.
 These tests can be helpful for developers to check for regression.
 More details can be found performance test source files.